KatyTye/SEssentials/README.md

 Copyright Notice and Terms of Service for SEssentials

-Copyright © 2025 Katy Tyi.
+Copyright © 2025 Katy Tye.
 All rights reserved.

 SEssentials is a free Minecraft plugin developed to enhance the gaming experience for all users.
 By using this plugin, you agree to the following terms and conditions: